singularity/singularity/README.txt

 -singledir: By default, Endgame saves in ~/.endgame/saves on *nix platforms.
 	Setting this forces the Windows behavior of keeping everything within a single directory.
+Most of these options are also changable in the options screen in-game.

 Note about save files:
 Endgame: Singularity is still under heavy development.
 As such, the save file